LiquidFun/BoppieEvolution/README.md

 * Add areas of high ground productivity (where more food spawns)
 * Make boppies leave flesh after death
 * Change meat-eating from boolean to a float, where it essentially becomes meat-tolerance or meat effectiveness (a factor of how much energy can be gained from meat).
 However high meat-tolerance means low
-* Add boppie color as part of DNA
+* Add/extend boppie color as part of DNA
     * Ideas:
         * HSL (where H is part of DNA, S shows energy, L = .5 or meat-tolerance )
         * RGB (where R, G is part of DNA, B shows meat-tolerance)